maxortner01/simple-compiler-utility/README.md

 To make a project, go to your projects root directory with the executable and run it with the argument `makeproject [name]` (where name is the name of your project).
 SCU will generate a `.proj` file which you need to fill out. **Includes and libraries are not necessary, the other information is.** Now you can run the executable with no arguments, or with a `compile` argument, and it will compile with the information you gave it.

 The other acceptable arguments are `clean` and `recompile`.
-The former will remove all files in the `obj` directory (gathered non-recursivly), and the latter with `clean` and then `compile` each project.
+The former will remove all files in the `obj` directory (gathered non-recursively), and the latter will `clean` and then `compile` each project.

 ## Why Use SCU